teryror/bflru/README.md

 How it Works
 ============

-We use copies to physically move the cached values around in an array.
+In the 4-element cache, we use copies to physically move the cached values around in an array.
 The trick to doing this in a branch free manner is to allocate more slots than will actually be filled.

 This technique was pointed out to me by Fabian Giesen, who in turn credits Charles Bloom with it.